 The Uganda Connection

 Our initial work is distributed between the US and Uganda.
-RootIO is _not_ a development project!
-Our approach seeks to be scalable, so that the cheapest stations in the world can participate, but the US authors want to run stations like this in the US (and soon we can!).
+RootIO is not a “development” project!
+Our approach seeks to be scalable, so that the cheapest stations in the world can participate, but the US & Ugandan authors want to run stations like this in the US (and soon we can!) and around the world.
 Radio culture in Uganda is rich and vibrant, with a mix of community, commercial, religious, and political stations.
 Still, most of these stations are regional, and when they do well their goal is usually to grow.
+We hope to make them proliferate, instead.

-Christopher Csikszentmihályi is a technologist, humanist, designer, and artist.
+- Christopher Csikszentmihályi is a technologist, humanist, designer, and artist.
 His work is focused around designing information and communications technologies for communities to mitigate the negative aspects of globalism.
-He is currently helping to start a new program around design for social change at the Art Center College of Design, where he is a Professor of Media Design.
-Prior to that, he cofounded and directed the MIT Center for Future Civic Media, dedicated to developing technologies that strengthen communities.
+He cofounded and directed the MIT Center for Future Civic Media, dedicated to developing technologies that strengthen communities.
 He also founded the MIT Media Lab’s Computing Culture group, which worked to create unique media technologies for sociocultural and political applications.